Learning of Colors from Color Names: Distribution and Point Estimation: Introduction

 \section{Introduction}

-Color understanding is an important subtask in natural language understanding.
-It is a challenging domain, due to ambiguity, multiple roles taken by the same words, the many modifiers, and shades of meaning.
-Due to its difficulty, texts containing color descriptions such as \texttt{the flower has petals that are bright pinkish purple with white stigma} are used as demonstrations for state of the art image generation systems \parencite{reed2016generative, 2015arXiv151102793M}.
-The core focus of the work we present here is addressing these linguistic phenomena around the descriptions of the color, in a single patch, as represented in a color-space such as HSV \parencite{smith1978color}.
-Issues of illumination and perceived color based on visual context are considered out of the scope.

-Consider that the word \texttt{tan} may mean one of many colors for different people in different circumstances: ranging from the bronze of a tanned sunbather, to the brown of tanned leather; \texttt{green} may mean anything from \texttt{aquamarine} to \texttt{forest green}; and even \texttt{forest green} may mean the rich shades of a rain-forest, or the near grey of the Australian bush.
-Thus the color intended cannot be uniquely inferred from the color name.
-Without further context, it does nevertheless remain possible to estimate likelihoods of which colors are be intended based on the population's use of the words.
-The primary aim of this work is to map a sequence of color description words to a probability distribution over a color-space.
-This is required for a proper understanding of color language.
+Consider that the word \texttt{tan} may mean one of many colors for different people in different circumstances: ranging from the bronze of a tanned sunbather, to the brown of tanned leather; \texttt{green} may mean anything from \texttt{aquamarine} to \texttt{forest green}; and even \texttt{forest green} may mean the rich shades of a rain-forest, or the near grey of Australian bush land.
+Thus the \emph{color intended} cannot be uniquely inferred from a color name.
+Without further context, it does nevertheless remain possible to estimate likelihoods of which colors are intended based on the population's use of the words.

-Estimating color probabilities has a clear use as a subsystem in many systems.
-For example, in a human-interfacing system, when asked to select the \texttt{dark bluish green} object, each object can be ranked based on how likely its color is according to the distribution.
-This way if extra information eliminates the most-likely object, the second most likely object can immediately be determined.
-Further, if the probability of the color of the object being described by the user input is known, a threshold can be set to report that no object is found, or to ask for additional information.
-More generally, the distribution based on the color name alone can be used as a prior probability and combined with additional context information to yield better predictions.
+Color understanding, that is, generating color from text, is an important subtask in natural language understanding.
+For example, in a natural language enabled human-machine interface, when asked to select the \texttt{dark bluish green} object, it would be much useful if we could rank each object based on how likely its color matches against a learned distribution of the color name \texttt{dark bluish green}.
+This way if the most-likely object is eliminated (via another factor), the second most likely one can be considered.
+A threshold can be set to terminate the search.
+This kind of likelihood-based approach is not possible when we have only exact semantics based on point estimates.